Convexity of ruin probability and optimal dividend strategies for a general Levy process: Some results on ladder processes and potential measure

 A possibly killed subordinator is called a special subordinator if its Laplace exponent is a special Bernstein function.
-It is shown in Song and Vondra$\check{c}$ek (2010) that a sufficient condition for $\phi$ to be special subordinator is that $\mu(x,\infty)$ is log-convex on $(0,\infty)$.
+Song and Vondra$\check{c}$ek (2010) showed that a sufficient condition for $\phi$ to be a special subordinator is that $\mu(x,\infty)$ is log-convex on $(0,\infty)$.
+A function $\phi: (0,\infty)\rightarrow \Bbb{R}$ is called a complete Bernstein function if there exists a Bernstein function $\eta$ such that